luzhixing12345/vtism/README.md

 this repo contains the main source code of vtism kernel(modified from v6.6), and all the benchmark code, result log, draw python scripts and test programs are in [vtism-workspace]() repository, if you want to reproduce our work please follow the instruction from that repo

+> vtism-workspace is private temporarily, we will open source it later

 ## Prerequisites

 ### Software requirements